Chapter 3 Basic class

 # It is better to have a backup before filtering features

-# In this example, mean relative abundance threshold 0.0001
+# In this example, the relative abundance threshold is 0.0001

-# occurrence frequency 0.1; 10% samples have the target features
+# occurrence frequency 0.1; 10% samples should have the target features

 In microtable$new, if auto_tidy = TRUE, the function can automatically use tidy_dataset to make all files uniform.
 Then, all other functions in microtable will also do this.
 But if the user changes the file in microtable object, the class can not recognize this modification, the user should use tidy_dataset function to manually trim the microtable object.